-Everyone wants an automated business that runs in their sleep.
+Everyone wants an automated business that runs in their sleep, but starting with one-on-one coaching lets you learn about your audience to eventually automate your business, if you choose to.
 Sounds wonderful, doesn’t it?

-In 2014, I started an online business that helps women get in shape.
+In 2014, I started an online business that helps women get in shape — and it’s how I make money coaching.

 Today, I’ve personally coached over 50 women in my target market, helping them lose up to 40 pounds.